tobydriscoll/fd-spectral-notes/_sources/tpbvp/bc.md

 G_{21}u(b) + G_{22}u'(b)  &= \beta,
 $$

 and now ask what happens when the boundary conditions are not of Dirichlet type.
 Of particular interest is the **Neumann** case in which $G_{11}=G_{21}=0$.

-Recall that the discretization of the ODE leads to the linear system
+Recall that the discretization of the ODE leads to the initial linear system

 $$
 \bfA \bfu = \bff, \qquad \bfA = \bfD_{xx} + \bfP \bfD_{x} + \bfQ.
 $$

+In the previous chapter, we used two different approaches to incorporate BCs:

+1. Replace the boundary collocation rows with (discretized) equations for the BCs.
+2. Use the BCs to remove two of the unknowns from the system, as well as the collocated equations on the boundary.

-There are two common approaches used.
-One is to copy what we did for the Dirichlet case and replace the first and last rows with discrete forms of the boundary conditions.
-Here, we'll look at the method of **fictitious points** or **ghost points**.
+Option 1 is fairly straightforward, though care should be taken to ensure that all the rows of the final matrix have roughly the same scale (as a function of step size).
+Option 2 is easy for Dirichlet conditions, and it's more convenient for some theoretical analyses.
+Here we will look at a third variation, the method of **fictitious points** or **ghost points**.

+## Fictitious points

 Note that we could discretize the ODE all the way to the boundary if we had access to the values $u_{-1}$ and $u_{n+1}$, e.g.,